Tournament Of Champions

 Airports and Airport Transfers

 We recommend flying into any New York area airport or directly into New Haven.
-For delegations looking for airport-to-Yale transfers, we recommend Go Airport Shuttle.
+For delegations looking for airport-to-Yale transfers, we recommend Go Airport Shuttle, Connecticut.
+Reservations can be made on their website 2theairport.com.
 Yale University also outlines other transportation options here.

 Optional Tours